Climber-Tools/Website/README.md

 3. install Jekyll and its dependencies: `bundle install`
 4. install Tailwind-related things: `npm install`
 5. start locally serving the website: `bundle exec jekyll serve`

+To build the website for production, use `JEKYLL_ENV=production NODE_ENV=production bundle exec jekyll build`.
+Note that this should never be needed, since it only optimizes CSS and should look exactly the same as when not using the environment variables.